-But even short of outright repossession, the evils of c tract buying at exorbitant prices are manifold.
+But even short of outright repossession, the evils of con-tract buying at exorbitant prices are manifold.

-"Just drive through a neigh-borhood in which this is hap-pening," said Travis.
+"Just drive through a neighborhood in which this is hap-pening," said Travis.

-"A contract buyer can't afford anything more than his inincome.
+"A contract buyer can't af-"A contract buyer can't at-ford anything more than his in-stallments, so he just lets the property go.
+No grass.
+No paint.
+Maybe he'll make his apartments smaller to get more income.
 That's the beginning of a slum."

 THE POINT was carried a step further by Msgr.
-John J. Egan, director of the Catho-lic Archdiocesan Conservation Council
+John J. Egan, director of the Catholic Archdiocesan Conservation

-"The fabric of our society is being torn apart by over-priced contract selling," he said.
+"The fabric of our society is being torn apart by overpriced contract selling," he

-"There are immediate repercussions in crime, in delinquen cy, in health standards, in the overcrowding of our schools.
+"There are immediate repercussions in crime, in delinquency, in health standards, in the overcrowding of our schools.

-"THINK OF THE man who saves and scrimps to get his children into a better neighbor "In some states the law al- hood and then - because of lows the courts to take the some circumstance beyond his control-loses it all.
+"THINK OF THE man who saves and scrimps to get his children into a better neighborhood and then - because of control-loses it all.